Are you a new parent?

 Either way, these things are all new and not what you were “expecting.”

-Maybe you stay the course and learn some new ways to fix these common breastfeeding issues, or maybe you switch paths and bottlefeed.
+Maybe you stay the course and learn new ways to fix these common breastfeeding issues or switch paths and bottlefeed.

 Either way… there has been a kink in the plan, and you must adapt to something new.